Phenetic versus Cladistic perceptions on the

 perceptions of bird distinctiveness from dinosaurs have

 changed.
-However, popular discussions, such "Jurassic
+However, popular discussions, such as the "Jurassic

-Park", present this change in perception as showing
+Park" franchise, present this change in perception

-perceptions of dinosaur "primitiveness"
+That is, perceptions of dinosaur "primitiveness" have changed.
+This "neo-phenetic"

-criteria.
-The cladistic classification remains unchanged
+pattern from phenetic criteria.
+The cladistic

-(below, right).
+classification remains unchanged (below, right).

 A note on

-terminology: systematists favoring a combination of
+terminology: Systematists favoring a combination of

-This term is now associated with cladistic taxonomy,
+taxonomy.
+This term is now associated with cladistic

-whereas phenetics remains associated with 'traditional' taxonomy.
+taxonomy, whereas phenetics remains associated with 'traditional'